Decompositions of commutative monoid congruences and binomial ideals: Taxonomy of congruences on monoids

-\begin{remark} An absorbing element is often called a zero instead of a nil; but when we work with monoid algebras, we need to distinguish the nil monomial $\ttt^\nil$ from the zero element~$0$ of the algebra (see Section~\ref{s:aug} for ramifications of this distinction), and we need to identify the identity monomial~$\ttt^0$ with the unit element~$1$ of the algebra. \end{remark}
+\begin{remark} In the literature a nil is often called a zero instead; but when we work with monoid algebras, we need to distinguish the nil monomial $\ttt^\nil$ from the zero element~$0$ of the algebra (see Section~\ref{s:aug} for ramifications of this distinction), and we need to identify the identity monomial~$\ttt^0$ with the unit element~$1$ of the algebra. \end{remark}

 \begin{remark} The condition $a + c = b + c'$ for cancellative $c,c'$ means that $a$ and~$b$ are off by a unit in the localization~$Q'$ of~$Q$ obtained by inverting all of its cancellative elements.
-We sometimes say that ``$a$ and~$b$ differ by a cancellative element,'' or that ``the difference of~$a$ and~$b$ is cancellative.''
 Note that the natural map $Q \to Q'$ is~injective. \end{remark}

 \begin{defn} Fix a commutative monoid~$Q$, a congruence~$\til$, and use a bar to denote passage to the quotient $\oQ = Q/\til$.
 The congruence $\til$ is \begin{enumerate} \item \emph{primary} if every element of~$\oQ$ is either nilpotent or cancellative. \item \emph{mesoprimary} if it is primary and every element of~$\oQ$ is partly cancellative. \item \emph{primitive} if it is mesoprimary and the cancellative subset of~$\oQ$ is torsion-free. \item \emph{prime} if every element of~$\oQ$ is either nil or cancellative. \item \emph{toric} if the non-nil elements of~$\oQ$ form an affine semigroup. \end{enumerate} \end{defn}